simon-stahlberg/mimir/experiments/github/README.md

 | Powerlifted       |            x |               x |                x |
 | Mimir-lifted      |          253 |            2395 |             1668 |

-The observations remain identical to the 30 minutes experiment.
+The observations remain almost identical to the 30 minutes experiment.

 ## 7. Conclusions

 Fast-Downward has an advantage in easy-to-ground benchmarks due to its compact state representation.
 Powerlifted is a strong planner on hard-to-ground benchmarks but performs significantly worse on easy-to-ground benchmarks regarding coverage, search time, and total time.
 Mimir performs strongly on hard-to-ground and easy-to-ground benchmarks overall.
 Most importantly, its capability of running in lifted or grounded mode makes it a highly flexible library that can easily adapt to benchmark requirements.
-Furthermore, Mimir supports an expressive fragment of PDDL, including ADL specifications or state-dependent action costs (SDAC).
+As demonstrated in our experiments, Mimir supports an expressive fragment of PDDL, including ADL specifications or state-dependent action costs (SDAC).